kami-/plank/README.md

 Plank
 =====

-Plank is a fortification deployment script for ArmA 2 and Arma 3.
-The showcase mission only works for Arma 3!
+Plank is a simple but extremely useful open-source fortification script.
+It can be use in a broad spectrum, base building, FOB building or on-the-fly-defenses.It was designed in the mindset of simplicity with regards to both mission implementation and player use.

+A demonstration of how it works and looks ingame:

 * [Arma 2 screenshot](http://i.imgur.com/idesKIO.jpg)
 * [Arma 2 demo](http://gfycat.com/BasicRemarkableFoxhound)
 * [Arma 3 demo](http://gfycat.com/PitifulScientificAmazonparrot)

+Script works for both Arma 3 and Arma 2, (showcase mission works only for Arma 3) no alteration is needed in order for it to work in either of the games.
+Fully tested in MP without issues.
+This project is fully open-source (MIT license) so please feel free to contribute or fork as you require, but you must include the license file in your version.

 Huge thanks to [ARK](http://ark-group.org/) for suggestions and testing.